 “Customizing services and treatments to individual needs is the next frontier in healthcare and is a major part of Walmart’s commitment to helping associates and their family members find great doctors who consistently deliver the best value and quality care in their community,” said Lisa Woods, vice president, Walmart US Benefits.

-Earlier this year, Walmart announced they partnered with Health at Scale to produce personalized provider recommendations for Walmart associates and their families using artificial intelligence.
+Last year, Walmart announced they partnered with Health at Scale to produce personalized provider recommendations for Walmart associates and their families using artificial intelligence.

 Through this initiative, Walmart and Health at Scale will establish a more personalized healthcare experience that focuses on the needs of each individual at the moment and leverages industry-leading machine intelligence to identify providers who have successfully treated patients with similar characteristics and care needs.